Skip to main content

 • The insurance is limited to $250,000 per account ownership type, per owner, per institution.

-• Financial institutions must be chartered and FDIC members to offer FDIC insurance.
+• Financial institutions must be chartered and FDIC members to offer FDIC insurance to their customers.

 What Is FDIC Insurance?

-These limits are well above the median bank account balance, which hovers around $5,300.
-FDIC insurance is a useful tool that may help you protect every dollar you have.
+These limits are well above the median bank account balance, which hovers around $8,000.3 FDIC insurance may be a useful tool as you make the effort to protect every dollar you have.

-In 1934, the FDIC set the initial deposit insurance limit at $2,500 and have raised it several times since.4
+In 1934, the FDIC created the insurance and set the initial deposit insurance limit at $2,500; the limits have raised over time.5

 Becoming an FDIC Member

 A bank must be state or nationally chartered to qualify for FDIC insurance.
 A charter establishes the rules that govern how the bank operates.
 The chartered bank must apply and meet stringent requirements to become an FDIC member.
-Once approved for membership, the bank pays for FDIC coverage.5
+Once approved for membership, the bank pays for FDIC coverage.6 Bank customers are given coverage by default, so you don’t have to pay anything extra for the insurance.

 Though FDIC insurance is a vital tool that helps keep your money safe, not all banks are FDIC insured.